 Semester examinations are administered at the end of each semester and are considered to be a vital part of the evaluation of the learning process.
 All students are expected and required to be present for exams.
+No exam will be administered early.
+Should a student miss an exam for any reason, they will need to take it on the designated make-up day.
 Exams are worth 20% of a student's semester grade.